-Conclusion: Patients with SCD require significantly higher opioid doses following total hip arthroplasties.
-Regional anesthesia did not demonstrate superior outcomes as it relates to post-operative pain scores and the MME requirements in this population.
+Conclusion: Patients with SCD require significantly higher opioid doses following total hip anesthesia arthroplasties.
+Regional did not demonstrate superior outcomes as it relates to the MME post-operative pain scores and requirements in this population.
 Secondary outcomes such as PACU and hospital length of stay were also unaffected by the type of anesthetic used.